trifonnt/ext-lib-amazon-mws-finances/README.md

 ## How to

-### Migrate to new version of Amazon MWS Finances library version
+### Migrate to new version of Amazon MWS Finances library
 ```shell
 $ git clone https://github.com/trifonnt/ext-lib-amazon-mws-finances.git